ZemyDios/my-perfect-template/README.md

 ---

 ## 🧪 Coming Soon
-- Visual editor for drag-and-drop scene registration
-- Debug overlay and live scene flow debugger
+- Better flag system.
+- Use previous scene metadata to enable more options.
-- Unit tests and a real working demo scene
+- Unit tests and a real working demo scene.

+---

+## 🚀 Getting Started

+1. Clone or download the repo.
+2. Open in Godot 4.4+.
+3. Enable the plugin in **Project > Project Settings > Plugins > ZEN**.
+4. Press play and test the demo scenes.
+5. Try replacing or adding new scenes in `SceneRegistry.gd`.

 ---